 There are times that I will take a client or model on location to do something super creative, such as a cosplay set that screams the need for a specific outdoor setting.

-The background photo is a self portrait I shot in November 2017 at Valley of Fire State Park near Overton, Nevada.
-To date, I’ve done two photo session near where this photo was taken.
+The background photo is a self-portrait I shot in November 2017 at Valley of Fire State Park near Overton, Nevada.
+To date, I’ve done two photo sessions near where this photo was taken.

 Photography for Fun

 When I’m not working with clients but need my photography fix, I enjoy getting outdoors to photograph landscapes, sunrises and sunsets, wildlife, flowers, the Milky Way, the stars and the moon, lightning, light painting, and more.

 Interested in seeing those photos?
 Check out my Facebook Page: